Redundancy

 -

-Open the Revolution web interface on your primary server.
+Open the OneAlert web interface on your primary server.

 -

-Select the submenu in the upper-right corner and then Download Revolution Installer to ensure you have the most recent.
+Select the submenu in the upper-right corner and then Download OneAlert Installer to ensure you have the most recent.

 -